-International students (from countries where English is not the native language) must provide the proofs of documents listed above as well as an official score on the Test of English as a Foreign Language (TOEFL), IELTS, ITEP, or PTE to the Office of International Services.
+International students (from countries where English is not the native language) must provide the documents listed above as well as an official score on the Test of English as a Foreign Language (TOEFL), IELTS, ITEP, or PTE to the Office of International Services.

 Application for Graduate Admission

 Students may apply online via ApplyTexas at http://www.applytexas.org.
 Students who have previously attended Midwestern State University Graduate School, but did not enroll for a long semester (fall or spring) must submit a reactivation form to request admission.
 Even students who have completed their undergraduate degree at Midwestern State University must submit an application for graduate admission.
 The application for graduate admission must be filed by the deadlines listed in the Academic Information section of the Graduate Catalog.